faizancodes/Resume-Matcher/README.md

   - The code for this project is built off of a previous project of mine found [here](https://github.com/faizancodes/Job-Listing-Scraper) which mainly gets you the job listings and links to apply, etc. This program contains a lot of the same code, but with NLP techniques, it is meant to help you assess how good of a match you are for a job position, and help you improve your resume by recommending keywords you should add in.

-### Note
-  - This program is computationally intensive and requires a decent amount time to finish running, depending on the amount of job postings found.

-  - It took around 20 minutes to finish running through 115 job postings, indicated by the file `Software Engineer Intern Job Postings.csv`

-  - **In the attached csv file, there are 4 columns in particular to review:**
+  - **In the attached `Software Engineer Intern Job Postings.csv` file, there are 4 columns in particular to review:**

       - **Keyword Similarity:** This is a calculation of how similar the most common words in your resume are with the most common words in the job description.
+          - Values > 60 mean you have very effective keywords for the particular position
+          - Values 50 <= x <= 60 mean you have good keywords for the position
+          - Values < 50 mean you should update your resume before applying

       - **Sentence Similarity:** This is a calculation of how similar the sentences in your resume are with the sentences in the job description.
+          - Values 45 <= x <= 50 mean the content of your resume is a great fit for the position
+          - Values 40 <= x <= 45 mean the content of your resume is a good fit for the position
+          - Values < 40 mean you should revise your resume before applying

       - **Overall Similarity:** This is the sum of the Keyword Similarity and Sentence Similarity
           - Values >= 90 mean you are an excellent match